-Caron is a member of several national and international editorial and advisory boards, including the International Advisory Board of the Loyola Chicago Consumer Antitrust Institute and the Executive Board of the Academic Society for Competition Law.
+Caron is a member of several national and international editorial and advisory boards, including the boards of the Loyola Chicago Consumer Antitrust Institute, Academic Society for Competition Law and Asian Competition Forum.
 She has consulted to the OECD, ASEAN, SSNED and the New Zealand Government, is a non-governmental advisor to the ICN and the Law School's representative on UNCTAD's Research Partnership Platform.

-Formerly a solicitor at (now) King & Wood Mallesons, Caron is also a member of the Law Council of Australia's competition and consumer committee a
+Formerly a solicitor at (now) King & Wood Mallesons, Caron is a member of the Law Council of Australia's competition and consumer and small business committees.

 Competition and Consumer Committee, Law Council of Australia

 Small Business Committee, Law Council of Australia